tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

 #### Verify the feature operation

 To verify the feature operation, cause the application pod to initiate a connection to a server outside the cluster, and observe -- for example using tcpdump -- the source IP of the connection packet as it reaches the server.

 > **Note**: In order for such a connection to complete, the server must know how to route back to
 > the egress gateway's IP.
 {: .alert .alert-info}

-By way of a concrete example, you could use netcat to run a test server outside the cluster; for
+By way of a concrete example, you could use netcat to run a test server outside the cluster (outside AWS if you're using Elastic IPs); for example:
-example:

 ```bash
 docker run --net=host --privileged subfuzion/netcat -v -l -k -p 8089